Skip to content

 ← Back to Home

-Transparency about our screening methodology, certification status, data sources, and the limitations of automated Shariah screening.
+Transparency about our screening methodology, data sources, and the limitations of automated Shariah screening.

 Last Updated: 1 April 2026